Nargesmohammadi/Data-Science-Course/README.md

 3- Mastering Probability and Statistics in Python

 In this part, I have learned how to work with Pandas, Numpy, Matplotlib, SK Learn, Bokeh, and Seaborn.
+This repository is just my practices and quizes of this course.